ganeshkbhat/require-urls/README.md

 ```
 /* getMethods: Get all the methods of require-urls.*/
 /* Default is false */
-/* Returns an object with structure like { remoteurl, recursiveUrl, packageJson } instead of a requireurls function */
+/* Returns an object { remoteurl, recursiveUrl, packageJson } instead of a requireurls function */

 getMethods: false
 ```